dewittpe/pedbp/README.md

 sex, and height (if known), to percentiles.

 ## Method
-Blood pressure precentiles are based on Gaussian distributions defined by published values for the mean and standard deviation, or derived mean and standard deviations based on published percentiles.
+Blood pressure percentiles are based on Gaussian distributions defined by published values for the mean and standard deviation, or derived mean and standard deviations based on published percentiles.